 This double ikkat sari sees complicated fine texture and intricate work going into making the Patola.
 It takes almost 4 – 5 of artists day and night for over 5 – 6 months give this unique creation it’s final look.
 It all starts with the dyeing of both the warp and the weft and matching them in order to form motifs.

-The traditional geometric patterns motifs include “Narikunj”,”Chowkdi”, “Pan”, “Rass”, “Chhabdi”, “Pulwadi”, “Choktha”, “Paanchphil”, “Navratna”, “Laheriya” “Sarvariya” and more like flowers, animal and human figures too from the basic designs.
+The traditional geometric patterns motifs in Patola include “Narikunj”,”Chowkdi”, “Pan”, “Rass”, “Chhabdi”, “Pulwadi”, “Choktha”, “Paanchphil”, “Navratna”, “Laheriya” “Sarvariya” and more like flowers, animal and human figures too from the basic designs.
 While the body is mostly plain with bold stripes, the borders are lined with animal or plant motifs.